HDInnovations/UNIT3D/book/src/local_development_macos.md

 **Caution**: This operation will reset your database and seed it with default data.
 Exercise caution in production settings.

+### Step 7b: Database preparation (for production database backup)

-## Step 8: database preparation (if want to use a production database backup locally)
+If you want to use a production database backup locally:

 ### Initial database loading